-With an example of the 130% super deduction, this article explains what a super deduction is and how dentists can invest in it to take advantage of this new form of allowance.
-It also goes on to explain with a further example of a surprising result after the super deduction ends for any dental companies with profits between £50,000 to £250,000.
+With an example of the 130% super deduction, we explain what a super deduction is and how dentists can take advantage of this new form of tax saving.
+We also go on to explain with a further example a surprising result after the super deduction ends for any dental companies with profits between £50,000 and £250,000.

 What is a super deduction?